punicasuite/punicasuite.github.io/content/tutorials/Learning-SmartX-How-to-Test-a-Smart-Contract.md

 ---
-title: "Learning SmartX: How to Test a Smart Contract"
+title: "Learning SmartX: How to Test a Smart Contract?"
-date: "2018-11-03"
+date: "2018-11-04"
 author: Yue Zhao
 ---

-<h1 align="center">Learning SmartX: How to Test a Smart Contract</h1>
-<p align="center" class="version">Version 0.1</p>

 ### 1. Create a python project